-South Lindhurst High School's Guidance Counselor (Mrs. Huerta) provides guidance and support to all students in need.
+South Lindhurst High School's Guidance Counselor (Mrs. Perez) provides guidance and support to all students in need.
 Students can receive behavioral/social/academic and career counseling services.
-Mrs. Huerta is bilingual and is an excellent resource for parents who feel more comfortable speaking in Spanish.
+Mrs. Perez is bilingual in Spanish and English and can be an excellent resource for parents who feel more comfortable speaking in Spanish.
 Please call or stop by anytime!

 (530) 749-6919 ext.
-2917
+2903